ThinkR-open/signature.py/README.md

 The redirection banner is a JavaScript function that redirects the user to the specified URL.

-To modify the redirection URL, edit the `index.html` file.
+To modify the redirection URL, edit the `index.html` file at the root of the project.

 ## Mockup